 - 1. Follow the procedure in Before working inside your computer.

 - 2. Remove the base cover.

-- 3. Remove the heat sink.
+- 3. Remove the fan.

-- 4. Remove the fan.
+- 4. Remove the I/O board.

 The following image indicates the location of the power button with fingerprint reader and provides a visual representation of the removal procedure.